-Because the ACLU of Missouri is a private and non-profit organization with limited resources, we can only accept a small percentage of the very large number of matters brought to our attention.
+Because the ACLU of Missouri is a private and non-profit organization with limited resources, we can accept only a small percentage of the very large number of matters brought to our attention.
 Please note that our provision of information regarding legal intake does not mean that we will be able to assist you in your particular situation or represent you.
-To find out how to request legal assistance from the ACLU of Missouri, please consult the map below to locate the area where your issue originates.

 How Do We Choose Cases?

-The ACLU of Missouri is a public-interest law firm that principally addresses issues involving challenges to a government law, policy or practice affecting the constitutional rights – that is, the civil liberties and civil rights – of a significant number of people arising only in Missouri.
-Almost all of our cases involve constitutional issues and because the United States Constitution and Missouri Constitution protect only against unlawful government action, we rarely take on disputes involving private companies.
+The ACLU of Missouri is a public-interest law firm that principally addresses issues arising only in Missouri that involve challenges to a government law, policy or practice affecting the constitutional rights – that is, the civil liberties and civil rights – of a significant number of people.
+Almost all of our cases involve constitutional issues, and because the United States Constitution and Missouri Constitution protect only against unlawful government action, we rarely take on disputes involving private companies.

 Issues that the ACLU of Missouri Generally Does NOT Accept